 Things to remember

-- Your orthodontist should be able to advise you on whether treatment is needed when your child is about 10 or 11 years old.
+- An oral health professional or orthodontist should be able to advise about the need for treatment for a person from about 10 or 11 years of age.

 You might also be interested in: